Internship Resume Examples and Templates for 2023

 2. Among these required skills, highlight any you possess.
 For example, if one of the posting’s top skills is “teamwork,” consider how collaborative your experiences have or haven’t been, then highlight it if you feel it’s a strength you’ve gained.

 3. Compare the skills you’ve highlighted to your resume’s Key Skills section and add any that are missing.
 Continuing the above example, say you’ve identified teamwork as one of your strengths.
 Is this reflected in your existing Key Skills section?
-If not, add a term like “Team Collaboration” or “Cross-Functional Coordination.”
+If not, add a term like “Team collaboration” or “Cross-functional coordination.”

 4. Finally, consider deleting any terms in your resume’s Key Skills section that don’t correspond with the skills cited in the internship posting.

-What is the best internship resume format?+
+What is the best internship resume format? -

-With the Combination format, you highlight your most relevant skills and experience in your Experience or Work History section and an intro section.
+With the Combination format, you highlight your most relevant skills and experience in your experience or work history section and an intro section.
 (This combination of work history and intro content is where the format gets its name.)
-Your resume intro may take the form of a Profile summary, Key Skills section, and/or Career Highlights section.
-By carefully choosing the details for these sections, you can (a) position yourself for your target job and (b) give hiring managers a clear, quick view of what you offer them.
+Your resume intro should usually include a profile summary and Key Skills section, but you may also add a career highlights or awards section.

-Expert Advice: Include a cover letter with your resume
+Include a cover letter with your resume